Alexxx2207/Shkolo/README.md

 event_invites - store invites for events
 The code is in 'source code' folder!

-If you want to install the app, go in 'EXE' folder and click 'Shkolo'.

 THE PLATFORM IS CODED TO WORK FOR ONLY ONE SCHOOL!